Petralona skull

+Dating

-Poulanios (1981) estimated the age of the skull at around 210,000 years.
+Poulianos (1981) estimated the age of the skull at around 700,000 years.
 He announced that "the date was based on analyses of the cave's stratigraphy and the accumulated sediments".

 Poulianos concluded that the skull represented a previously unknown hominin genus, unrelated to Homo erectus, and even outside of Homo, introducing the genus name Archanthropus, and the trinomial Archanthropus europaeus petraloniensis for the Petralona skull itself.

-Independent paleanthropologists have tended to classify the skull as either Homo erectus, Homo heidelbergensis or Homo neanderthalensis.
+Independent paleoanthropologists have tended to classify the skull as either Homo erectus, Homo heidelbergensis or Homo neanderthalensis.